BertrandBordage/django-terms/README.rst

 ........................

 :Default: ``True``
-:Definition: If set to True, add a link only on the first occurrence
+:Definition: If set to True, adds a link only on the first occurrence
              of each term
 :Used in: `Global use`_, `Local use`_